 How NOT to Write Tests

-There are a lot of articles on our site on this topic, but here will see How NOT to write test cases – a few tips that will be instrumental in creating distinctive, quality and effective tests.
+There are a lot of tutorials on our site on this topic, but here will see How NOT to write test cases – a few tips that will help to create distinctive, quality, and effective tests.

 Let’s read on and please note that these tips are for both new and experienced testers.